HarvardPL/formulog/examples/tutorial.md

     pred_wf(K :: G, P, b_bool),
 ```

-Note that in the `pred_wf` rule we invoke the `lookup` function we defined previously.
+Note that in the rule defining a case of `pred_wf` we invoke the `lookup` function we defined previously -- that is, Formulog allows ML-style functions to be invoked from within Horn clauses.

 ### Converting Constraints and Predicates to SMT